 Stick to your usual eating schedule.
 Don’t skip a meal simply.
 Hunger has been known to trigger migraines in some patients.

 If you do develop a migraine, stop and address it immediately.
 “Take your meds and let your doctor know if your migraine headaches are getting worse.
-Especially so if they are accompanied by new symptoms such as a change of vision, numbness, tingling or nausea,” says Neurologist Lauren Sharett, MD of Culicchia Neurological Clinic.
+Especially so if they are accompanied by new symptoms such as a change of vision, numbness, tingling or nausea,” is the recommendation of the Neurological team at Culicchia Neurological Clinic.

 The Culicchia Neurologists are available via telemedicine to diagnose and treat migraine headaches.
 Call us for an appointment.